anxosanchez/CRECE/CRECE-MoodleGradeBook/book/chapters/04-Grade-Assignations.md

 The rubric table enables us to easily grade work even though there is a lot of information on the screen:

-- When grading assignments, the teacher reviews the work and clicks on the box that contains the statement and points that they want to award.
+- Teacher reviews the work and clicks on the box containing the statement and points to award.
-- You can also add written feedback in the textbox on each row.
+- Written feedback in the textbox can be added.
-- The shaded boxes show you the grade awarded for each criterion, and some comments have been added to the feedback column as well.
+- The shaded boxes show the grade awarded for each criterion and comments.
-- The final grade for is calculated by Moodle by adding together each of the points awarded within the rubric, and this is shown in the assignment grading table within the _Grade_ column.
+- Final grade is calculated adding together each of the points awarded within the rubric.
 - As with the _marking guide_, the student will see the full rubric table and comments when they receive their assignment feedback.

 ## Grading a graded item in the Gradebook